- stands for Acquisition, Activation, Retention, Referral, Revenue

 - Activation—Solves onboarding problems; Customer gets the value faster; Helps to understand how it works.

 - Retention—Helps to sustain usage frequency.
 The evaluation must be regular.
 Helps teams to evaluate on time.
 It’s important to remind users how many issues they need to evaluate.

 - Revenue—Helps to sell.
 Easier to make a demo.
 Customers understand the value.
 Customers don’t want to buy without it.

-Marketing Issues Prioritization
+Marketing Activities Prioritization

 3—500-1000 and higher

-- Activation—How many conversions can we expect from the initiative?
+- Activation—How many conversions expected?

 2—about a dozen

 3—dozens and more